• Skip to primary navigation

 The ingredients listed below will make you a good basic marinade that will work well with most meats and veggies depending on the options you choose from the ones I’ve listed.

-You can try different combinations of the ingredients listed above to give different marinades for various meats and veggies.
+You can try combinations of the abovementioned ingredients to give marinades for various meat and veggies.

-If you’d like to sample something different, take a look at this Italian marinade on the nytimes.com website.
+If you'd like to sample something different, look at this Italian marinade on the nytimes.com website.

 Remember – food safety and hygiene comes first.

-Whenever you’re playing around with food, it’s important to work in a safe, hygienic way.
+When you're playing around with food, it's important to work safely and hygienically.

 You must marinate your foods in your refrigerator.
 I know that your marinate is likely to have one or more of the acids I recommended, but that will not prevent the growth of unwanted bacteria if the food is left out at room temperature for too long.